pricketts/rdlc_dotnet7/README.md

 I chose Oracle because that is my background, thats what I have installed on my machine and there are already loads of examples on line for SQL
 Server.
 You will need to have access to an Oracle Server for this to work.
 There is a free Oracle XE database download available online.

-The column names of the Oracle data has to match the column names in the DataSet that was used for the report in the designer
+The column names of the Oracle data has to match the column names in the DataSet that was used for the report in the designer.

+The conventional way to bind the report to the database object would be to connect to the database in the Server Explorer, then find the table or view with the columns you want to display in the report, I would create a view in the database then use that to do the designer part, then once the report was there I would drop the view and delete any additional things like DataSets that were created in the project,

+### ex4
+- shows how to add the control at run time bypassing all the designer bugs